Eduard Fuchs

-Eduard Fuchs (31 January 1870, Göppingen – 26 January 1940, Paris) was a German Marxist scholar of culture and history, writer, art collector, and political activist.
+Eduard Fuchs (31 January 1870 – 26 January 1940) was a German Marxist scholar of culture and history, writer, art collector, and political activist.

 Early life

 Fuchs's father was a shopkeeper.
 Early in his life, the younger Fuchs developed socialist and Marxist political convictions.
 In 1886, he joined the outlawed political party Sozialistische Arbeiterpartei (the precursor of the modern SPD, Sozialdemokratische Partei Deutschlands).
 Fuchs received a doctor of law degree and practiced as an attorney.
 In 1892, he became editor-in-chief of the satiric weekly Süddeutscher Postillon and later co-editor of the Leipziger Volkszeitung.

 Political and literary activism

 His inflammatory articles in newspapers—one accusing the Kaiser of being a mass murderer—resulted in periodic jail sentences.
 During his periods of confinement, Fuchs wrote various social histories utilizing images as one of his primary sources.
 The first of these was his Karikatur der europäischen Völker (Caricatures of European Peoples), 1902.